Chewy, nutty, and perfectly sweetened with a touch of toffee, these toffee almond oatmeal cookies are the ultimate indulgence for cookie lovers!

 - Preheat oven to 350°F. Line baking sheets with parchment paper or silicone liners.

-- Whisk together the flour, baking powder, salt, and cinnamon.
-Stir in the oats.
+- Whisk together the flour, oats, baking powder, salt, and cinnamon.
 Set aside.

 - Using an electric mixer on medium speed, beat the butter and brown sugar until fluffy.
 Add the egg and vanilla, and mix well.